 Long-haul flights may adversely affect the circulatory system.
 Be sure to consult your physician before the flight if you have any heart diseases and get the medicines you need in the cabin.
 In addition, it is desirable to have gastrointestinal medications.

 Leave home well rested and sleep well before your trip.
 The impact of changing time zones will be reduced significantly.
 Avoid farewell parties.

 Adjust the time of your destination point during the flight and stick to it.
 The adaptation should be started well in advance.
 It is always a good idea to get sleep mask that allows you to have rest and adjust your circadian rhythm to the new schedule.

 Try to get some sleep during the flight if you know you will be arriving before dark, on the contrary, avoid sleeping on the plane if your flight ends during the daytime.
 Try to read something, do isometric exercises, raises, get up out of your seat to walk and stretch yourself.

 Start living according to your destination’s local time.
 That includes taking meals, going to bed and waking up from sleep.
 A little milk, food rich in carbohydrates like bread, crackers or cakes before bedtime can help you fall asleep.
 If you find from your own experience that you might experience difficulties with falling asleep upon arrival you may consider using medications and vitamins like melatonin.
-Even though, melatonin usage is quite controversial, the research have shown that inappropriate use of melatonin makes you feel even more fatigued, so it is essential to consult your physician before taking drugs.
+Even though melatonin usage is quite controversial, the research has shown that inappropriate use of melatonin makes you feel even more fatigued.
+It is essential to consult your physician before taking drugs.

 Sleeping in a cool room improves your metabolism and helps avoid some metabolic diseases.
 Gymnastics workout, easy jogging or walking will help recover disturbed circadian rhythms.
 Consulting a physician before you hit the road might help if you are strongly willing to pick the medicine for your journey.